 IUI may also be used to make health insurance payments and other types of payments, such as student loan fees.
 This type of insurance is often purchased in conjunction with a loan and is different from unemployment insurance that the government may provide to eligible employees.

-Insurance Options to Consider as a Self-Employed Nurse or Business Owner
+Insurance Options to Consider If You’re Self-Employed or a Business Owner

-As a business owner or if you’re working for yourself, you’ll have an additional list of responsibilities and potential liabilities that insurance may be able to cover.
-The following are five types of insurance policies business owners or self-employed nurses might purchase.
+Whether you’re a business owner or working for yourself, you’ll have an additional list of responsibilities and potential liabilities that insurance may be able to cover.
+The following are five types of insurance policies business owners or self-employed nurses and APNs might purchase.

 1) Business Auto Insurance